CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 12. **Save** the **script.cs** code file.

 ### Task 6: Test the script
+In this task, you'll test your script by opening the integrated terminal in Visual Studio Code and running the project with the dotnet run command.
+The output will display the account name and the first writable region.

 Now that the .NET code to connect to the Azure Cosmos DB SQL API account is complete, you can test the script.
 This script will print the name of the account, and the name of the first writable region.
 When you created the account, you specified a location and you should expect to see that same location value printed as the result of this script.